thestubborndev/finance_tracker_server/README.md

 ```

 Visiting the link in a browser should kick off the crypto/fiat currency and bank balance updates and then redirect you to your Airtable Finance Tracker base!

-**Pro Tip:** Hitting Cmd-click on the terminal link will open it in a browser window